pjowsianka/Excel-Analiza-Sprzeda-y/README.md

 # Sales Analysis

 Welcome to the README for the Data Analysis project encompassing Tasks 1 and 2.
-This document provides an overview of the analyses conducted on data from Excel files.
+This document provides an overview of performed activities in this project.

-Unfortunately, the project and the Excel file, along with its analysis, are in Polish.
+Unfortunately, the Excel file, along with its analysis, are in Polish.
 I apologize for any inconvenience this may cause to non-Polish speakers.

 If you prefer to read this README in Polish, please check the [Polish version](README.pl.md).